 You do not get money back when your term life insurance policy expires unless you purchased a return of premium life insurance policy.

-Since permanent life insurance (whole life and universal life) provides lifelong coverage, one would not get their money back when the term ends but can withdraw their cash value at any time.
+Since permanent life insurance (whole life and universal life) provides lifelong coverage, one would not get their money back when the term ends but can withdraw their cash value.

 Is the death benefit paid out in a lump sum?

 The most common type of life insurance payout is a lump-sum payment.
-A lump sum is a large sum of money that is paid out all at once instead of being paid out in smaller installments over time.
-A lump-sum payment gives loved ones immediate access to the money, providing them with tax-free financial security right away.
+A lump sum is a large sum of money paid out all at once instead of being paid out in smaller installments over time.
+A lump-sum payment gives loved ones immediate access to the money, providing them with tax-free financial security.

 Some policies may distribute the benefits over a period of time, but this is rare.